MrMiner-org/TheMinerzCoin/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run blackmore-qt.exe.
+Unpack the files into a directory and run theminerzcoin-qt.exe.

 TheMinerzCoin  is the original TheMinerzCoin client and it builds the backbone of the network.
 However, it downloads and stores the entire history of TheMinerzCoin transactions;